Chapter 5: Object-Oriented Programming

 Polymorphism refers to different objects responding differently to the same message.
 In object-oriented programming, polymorphism means that subclasses can override methods from the parent class to implement their own logic.
 When we call such a method, the specific execution depends on the type of the object being called.
 This flexibility allows us to extend functionality by adding new subclasses without modifying the existing code.

-method for printing information about the animal's sound.
-Then we define two subclasses, Dog
+For example, we can define a base class named Animal that includes a speak method for printing information about the animal's sound.
+Then we define two subclasses, Dog and Cat, which override the speak method and implement their own logic:

 class Animal: